Prag8855/aab/content/guides/haftpflichtversicherung.md

 ## How to pick liability insurance

-If you feel lazy, **just choose [Getsafe](/out/getsafe-haftpflicht) or [Feather](/out/feather-haftpflicht).** Both options are fine.
-Both insurers speak English.
-I have insurance with Feather, but Getsafe is a little better: they sell their own insurance, their website clearly explains what it covers, and the contract is in English.
+If you feel lazy, **just choose [Feather](/out/feather-haftpflicht) or [Getsafe](/out/getsafe-haftpflicht).** Both options are fine.
+They speak English.
+They have simple, clear contracts in English.
+I have my liability insurance with Feather since 2022.

 To choose liability insurance yourself...